tsotneforester/Bitoid/README.md

 # ✅03 - Marvel API ⚔

-[Bitoid Technologies](https://www.bitcamp.ge/) challenge for API calling and storing data in database
+Marvel API with storing data in database

 ## Installation